 When making a tomato sauce from scratch you'll have to rely on the power of reduction to help thicken it.
 Reduction refers to the simple act of cooking a sauce over slow heat until it thickens.
 It is important to stir the sauce often to prevent it from sticking.
 This method of slow cooking will also give the sauce depth of flavour.

 Reduction is a technique ideal for thickening spaghetti sauce.
 However, adding some tomato paste will help the process move along.

 Molasses is a key ingredient that helps thicken and sweeten barbecue sauce.
-Cooking it over low heat is essential to allow the sauce to reduce and concentrate its flavors.
+Cooking it over low heat is essential to allow the sauce to reduce and concentrate its flavours.
 This barbecue sauce from Chef Tips comes out perfectly thick every time.
-You'll love it!
+You'll love it.

 The best way to thicken teriyaki sauce is to cooking over low heat until it reaches a syrupy consistency.
 The extra time in the kitchen will be worth it when you end up with a luscious teriyaki sauce perfect for glazing meats, chicken, and fish.